 Unlike kayaking in the open sea, mangrove kayaking is much more beginner-friendly, with calm waters that you can paddle through without battling white-capped waves or going against strong currents.
 You’ll also be able to reach out and touch the mangrove trees and take a closer look at the wildlife that lives within.

-Adventures by Asian Detours is the only kayaking tour operator on the island, and they organise 4-hour-long sessions in the mornings and noons.
+Adventures by Asian Detours is the only kayaking tour operator on the island, and they organise 4-hour-long mangrove kayaking sessions, among other outdoor activities.
 No worries even for the greenest of greenhorns – proper training will be provided.
 But note that you will get wet, so bring a change of clothes!

 Address: 34 Pulau Ubin, Singapore